Please note that this Jurisdiction Disclaimer may be updated frequently.

 Your continued use of LAWVOLCANO.com constitutes your acknowledgment of this document and any updates.

-The products that LAW VOLCANO LLC sells are limited to, and available in, these jurisdictions only:
+The products that LAW VOLCANO sells are limited to, and available in, these jurisdictions only:

 United States of America

 Arkansas, California, Delaware, Florida, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin, Wyoming

 Arkansas - https://www.arcourts.gov/rules-and-administrative-orders/court-rules/rule-55-unauthorized-practice-law-multijurisdictional

 California - https://scholar.google.com/scholar_case?case=12284932800054749774 - "We believe general California law and the approach taken by other states [...] that such services do not amount to the practice of law as long as the service [...] was merely clerical, i.e., the service did not engage in the practice of law if it made forms available for the client's use, filled the forms in at the specific direction of the client and filed and served those forms as directed by the client.
 Likewise, merely giving a client a manual, even a detailed one containing specific advice, [...] would not be the practice of law if the service did not personally advise the client with regard to his specific case."
 People v.
 Landlords Professional Services (1989) 215 Cal.App.3d 1599, 264 Cal.
 Rptr.
 548